EliotGeller/Matplotlib/README.md

 FiguresAndSubplots.py expanded on BoxAndWhisker.py by adding extra subplots and figures to the existing code.

 FinanceGraph.py used the seperately installed mpl_finance module that replaces the now deprecated matplotlib.finance library.
 This code creates a candlestick graph from data parsed from a Yahoo finance csv file (AAPL.csv)

+LiveGraph.py utilizes the FuncAnimation module from the matplotlib.animations to demonstrate an animated graph over time.